FitzBrendan/CS50-HomePage/README.md

 # CS50-HomePage
-Home Page created with JavaScript, HTML and CSS for Harvard CS50
+Home Page created with JavaScript, HTML and CSS, Bootstrap for Harvard CS50